-Cherry trees get usually curled leaves from over or under-watering, a lack of nutrients, and aphids.
+Cherry trees get curled leaves from over or under-watering, a lack of nutrients, and aphids.
 To help fix curled leaves, check that the top 2-4 inches of soil are moist, provide fertilizer 1-2 times per year or compost every 1-2 months, and check under the leaves for signs of aphids.

 Like most plants, cherry trees need sufficient moisture in their soil to properly grow, develop fruit, and cool themselves in times of heat.
-When they don’t have enough water, they’ll shed their less vital parts first, which usually includes the fruit, blossoms, and leaves.
+When they don’t have enough water, they’ll shed less vital parts first, which usually includes the fruit, blossoms, and leaves.